tomgxz/Kraken/REPORT.md

 ##### Website colour palette selection subroutines

-  There will be data structures (such as `userSelectedColors` and `defaultColors`) storing the different colours that the user selects, and their corresponding generated colours.
+  Data structures (such as `userSelectedColors` and `defaultColors`) will store the different colours the user selects and their corresponding generated colours.

-  The `updateStored` subroutine will take the content of the `userSelectedColors` data and append it to a HTML element (`colorOutputSpan` in the JS code) inside a `<form>`, so that it can be sent to the server.
-This is the only way I've been able to send JavaScript-generated information to the server, after doing some testing.
+  The `updateStored` subroutine will take the content of the `userSelectedColors` data and append it to an HTML element (`colorOutputSpan` in the JS code) inside a `<form>` so that it can be sent to the server.
+This is the only way I have been able to send JavaScript-generated information to the server after doing some testing.
 The `updateStored` function is called every time the user changes an input, or when a new set of colours is generated.

   ```js
   procedure updateStored()